 Physics at Oxford is challenging and mathematical with a strong emphasis on fundamental concepts such as optics and relativity.
 The fourth year MPhys option courses bring you to the threshold of current research, and can lead to subject specialism.
 The department is equipped with state-of-the-art lecture facilities and teaching laboratories.
 Tutorials give students direct and regular access to physicists actively involved in research and provide an opportunity to explore scientific ideas with experts in the field.

 More than 40% of Physics graduates go on to study for a higher degree, leading to careers in universities or in industry or in research and development, technical consultancy, manufacturing and science education.
 Many others enter professions unrelated to Physics, such as finance and business, where the analytical and problem-solving skills they have developed are highly sought after.

 Recent Physics graduates include a trainee clinical scientist and a postdoctoral research associate.

 Nigel graduated in 1987 and went on to do a PhD in microelectronics.
 He says: ‘I have been working as an electronic engineer ever since, designing integrated circuits for a number of employers until 2006, when I became self-employed.
 My physics degree was a good preparation for a career in electronics, providing all the mathematical and scientific background required, but also giving the opportunity to study interesting theoretical subjects such as quantum mechanics and relativity.’

-A wide choice of fourth-year MPhys projects is available across all six physics sub-departments and sometimes from related departments.
-Occasionally students arrange to do their projects at outside laboratories.
-Third-year MPhys students also carry out a short project in the teaching laboratories.
-Those taking the three-year BA course do a group project over two terms, investigating a real industrial physics problem.
-An aspect of this group project is also written up individually.
+A wide choice of fourth-year MPhys projects is available across all six physics sub-departments.
+Third-year MPhys students carry out a short project in the teaching laboratories.
+Those taking the three-year BA course do a group project investigating a real industrial physics problem.

 New MMathPhys Fourth Year